gridscale/marketplace-guide/README.md

-# This repository has been archived, for up to date information
+# This repository has been archived
-- for up to date information please visit the [product docs](https://my.gridscale.io/docs/marketplace/introduction/)
+- for up to date information please visit the [product docs](https://my.gridscale.io/docs/marketplace/introduction/).

 # Marketplace Application How-To